HappyBoy19940506/-Git-AWS/DevOpsStudyNotes.md

 17. every time u do the git add. it will take a screenshot of the current working space if u change the files in the working space,

-    You can use `git diff` to compare the differences.
+    You can use `git diff` to compare the differences.ss